isometimesgit/videoassistant/README.md

 # videoassistant
-Firefox extension to play embedded videos in external player compile into xpi using Mozilla Jetpack
+Firefox extension to play embedded videos in external player

+Build xpi using Mozilla Jetpack